wp-plugins/sexybookmarks/readme.txt

 * Added Viadeo
 * Added option to allow you to NOT use a URL shortener if you so choose
 * Added new feature to Mister-Wong so that now the *.com* extension is replaced dynamically based on your locale
+* Minified stylesheet to save a couple KB

 = 2.6.1.3 =
 * Updated Danish translation